Reviewed by: Mary Anne Clark, PhD

-(genetics) Gregor Mendel‘s law stating that paired alleles separate during gamete formation.
-Consequently, each gamete would contain only one copy of every paired unit factors.
+(genetics) One of the Mendelian Laws of Inheritance stating that the two members of a pair of alleles separate during gamete formation.
+Consequently, each gamete contains only one member of every pair of genes.

-The Law of Segregation holds that the zygote formed from the union of gametes from its parents during fertilization contain unit factors (now called genes) are pure or remained uncontaminated from the time that the zygote is formed through the time that it grows and develops toward maturity.
-At the time that the offspring produces its own gametes, members of these paired unit factors segregate from one another and enter independently into the newly formed gametes.
+The Law of Segregation holds that a zygote has two copies of each gene, one provided by each parent and combined by the union of parental gametes during fertilization.
+Mendel, who had no knowledge of chromosomes, proposed that the determining factors of inheritance are discrete “unit factors” (now called genes) that maintain their integrity from the time that the zygote is formed through the time that it matures and produces its own gametes.
+During gamete formation, the members of these paired “unit factors” segregate from one another and enter into separate gametes.

-This theory was found true when meiosis was extensively delineated in the following years.
-During anaphase II of meiosis, the genes on the homologous chromosomes separate as the homologous chromosomes move apart from each other toward the opposite sides of the dividing cell.
+Mendel’s proposition was verified when chromosomes were discovered and meiosis was extensively delineated in the following years.
+If the genes were located on chromosomes, then during Anaphase I of meiosis, the two members of the pair would separate as the homologous chromosomes moved apart from each other toward the opposite ends of the dividing cell.

 - Law of Purity of Gametes

 |MENDEL’S PRINCIPLES OF HEREDITY – QUIZ |

 Print this quiz for your students to answer.
 The first part is a recall of Gregor Mendel’s principles of heredity.
 The second part is a multiple-choice test about alleles and sex chromosomes.